Dan Marino: Mid-career

 Marino started in 14 out of 16 games in the 1995 season.
 He suffered a hip injury in week 6 against the Indianapolis Colts and was replaced by Bernie Kosar in the following two games.
 Throughout the regular season, Marino threw 3,668 yards and 24 touchdowns.
 Despite falling to 9–7 and to third place in the AFC East, the Dolphins again advanced to the playoffs because they placed sixth in the AFC.
 In the wildcard round against the Buffalo Bills, Miami dominated in passing – with Marino passing 432 yards – while Buffalo was far ahead of Miami for rushing yards (341 yards).
 In terms of scoring, Buffalo held a wide lead throughout the game.
 The Dolphins remained scoreless until the fourth quarter, when they scored 22 points, which included two touchdown passes from Marino.
 However, Miami fell well short of a comeback and lost 37–22.

 On November 10, 1996, against Indianapolis, Marino became the first QB in NFL History to throw for 50,000 career passing yards.

-On November 29, 1998, against New Orleans, Marino threw for three TD's.
-His second TD pass, a 7 yarder to wide receiver OJ McDuffie, gave him 400 for his career as Marino became the first QB in NFL History to reach 400 career TD passes.
+On November 29, 1998, against New Orleans, Marino threw for three touchdowns.
+His second touchdown pass, a 7 yarder to wide receiver OJ McDuffie, gave him 400 for his career as Marino became the first QB in NFL History to reach 400 career TD passes.